Panda twins doing well, gaining weight, says Berlin zoo

-BERLIN (AP) — A Berlin zoo that announced the first ever birth of two giant panda cubs in Germany this week says the twins are doing well thanks to the skillful help of a Chinese keeper.
+BERLIN — A Berlin zoo that announced the first ever birth of two giant panda cubs in Germany this week says the twins are doing well thanks to the skillful help of a Chinese keeper.

 Zoo Berlin said Wednesday that both cubs lost weight in the days after their birth, but have now regained most of it again.